IACS-CS/image-editing-starter/TypeScript.md

 TypeScript is designed to help programmers know what types of data they're working with.
 That way when you're working with an argument, a return value, or a variable, your editor can give you good hints and warn you if you make mistakes, like trying to treat strings as numbers or forgetting that something is an array.

 For this project, there are some type hints which help the editor remind you what pixels, width, height, etc. are.

-For the most part, the typescript is entirely on code you won't be touching, so you don't have to care about it, but here's how it works.
+For the most part, the TypeScript code is already written for you and won’t require changes.
+However, here’s a quick overview of how it works to help you understand the provided type hints.

 ## Normal JavaScript
 ```js